Can the Saskatchewan NDP catch up with the future?

 But, after the Sask. party formed in 1997, the NDP continued to lose rural support, then suburban, and, based on recent polls, they are now losing urban support.
 Though the margin of support declines with educational level, the Sask. party leads the NDP among high school, college and university graduates.

 The NDP vote has continued to slide, consistently below one-third of decided voters.
-In the latest EKOS poll, the Sask Party had 60 per cent to only 28 per cent NDP support.
+In the latest EKOS poll, the Sask. party had 60 per cent to only 28 per cent NDP support.
 Twenty-four per cent remained undecided.
 It is highly unlikely the NDP will inspire the undecided.

-NDP representation in the legislature is about half of what it would be with Proportionate Representation (PR).
+NDP representation in the legislature is about half of what it would be with proportionate representation (PR).
 The prairie social-democratic voice is shrinking and sometimes it seems that the issues the small NDP caucus is willing to talk about are shrinking as well.

 "People first" or "planet first"